Who will become Northern Ireland's next manager?

 An immensely popular figure among Northern Ireland fans having guided the side to the last 16 of Euro 2016, after qualifying for a first major championships in nearly 30 years.

-Having been relieved of his duties at Stoke City in August, a return to the now vacant NI post appears far likelier than it would have done were he still in charge of the Championship club.
+Having been relieved of his duties at Stoke City in August, a return to the now vacant NI post appears far more likely than it would have done were he still in charge of the Championship club.

 In that vein, it would appear only sensible for the IFA to at least sound out O'Neill's interest.